 There is a good choice of places to eat and drink throughout the airport.
 These include tea houses, fast-food outlets, Chinese and Western restaurants, ice cream parlours and bars.

 There are shops in each terminals, selling everything from jewellery and gifts to children’s toys and tea leaves.
 A large selection of duty-free shopping is available to international passengers in Terminals 2 and 3.

 The business centres in each terminal provide internet access, fax and computer facilities.
-Business services (including fax, photocopying and computing facilities), meeting space and shower rooms are available in the various ‘pay by the hour’ lounges.
+Business services (including fax and photocopying machines), meeting space and shower rooms are available in the various ‘pay by the hour’ lounges.

-Alternatively, there are hotels close to the airport that provide business services, including the Hilton Beijing Capital Airport hotel (tel: (010) 6458 8888; www3.hilton.com) with its extensive function space and business centre.
+Several nearby hotels also provide comprehensive business facilities, including the Hilton Beijing Capital Airport hotel (tel: +86 10 6458 8888; www3.hilton.com) with its extensive function space and business centre.

-Extensive parking facilities (tel: (010) 6454 0814) are offered on six levels in a multi-storey car park.
-It is equipped with electronic guide screens to assist with locating a space, but it is generally recommended that spaces are reserved in advance, as it can often be very busy.
+Extensive parking facilities (tel: +86 10 6454 0814) are offered on six levels in a multi-storey car park.
+It is equipped with electronic guide screens to assist with locating a space, but it is generally recommended that spaces be reserved in advance, as it can often be very busy.

 Driving in China requires a Chinese-issued driving licence, so car rental usually includes a driver.
 A number of local agencies offer this service and there is a car rental booth within the airport terminal.
 Recent legislation enables non-nationals to obtain temporary licences, but the major international car rental agencies are only just beginning to establish a foothold in the country.
 However, Avis and Hertz are present at the airport.